-Best Neighborhoods in Raleigh: Raleigh, NC Community Living Guide
+Most Popular Neighborhoods in Raleigh: Raleigh, NC Community Guide

-Raleigh, North Carolina, is one of the best cities to live in the United States.
-Known as the City of Oaks, many of the streets in the city are lined with beautiful, lively oak trees.
+Raleigh, North Carolina, is a popular city to live in the United States.
+Known as the City of Oaks, many of the streets in the city are lined with beautiful live oak trees.
 In addition to the trees, Raleigh is also home to the world-famous Research Triangle Park.
 This hub of incredibly large organizations and research companies employs many of Raleigh's residents.

 With all that Raleigh has to offer in its downtown and surrounding areas, many individuals are looking to move to the city.
-When one is looking to move into the area, they need to consider the best neighborhoods in Raleigh.
-This list covers what the top neighborhoods have to offer those who call them home.
+When one is looking to move into the area, they need to consider the most popular neighborhoods in Raleigh.
+This list covers what the top neighborhoods in Raleigh have to offer those who call them home.

 North Hills Amenities